 Unsurprisingly, Thibodeau, who served as a Knicks assistant among his many assistant coaching stops before taking the Bulls job, significantly improved the team’s defense.
 The Knicks led the league in points allowed and opponent field-goal percentage and finished fourth in defensive rating.
 Last season, the Knicks finished 17th or lower in all categories.

 Similar to Thibodeau’s influence on Deng, Julius Randle also made a huge jump this season, earning his first All-Star selection and the NBA's Most Improved Player award.
-Thibodeau also leaned on old friends and familiar faces in Rose and Taj Gibson, the former of which was a finalist for the league’s Sixth Man of the Year award.
+Thibodeau also leaned on old friends and familiar faces in Rose and Gibson, the former of which was a finalist for the league’s Sixth Man of the Year award.

 Thibodeau is the 10th coach to win the Auerbach Trophy more than once and the eighth to do so with different teams.
+He is the third Knicks coach to be so honored.